-We expect to conduct this evaluation at the end of the year.
-Hamline Votes will also use these results and assessments to modify and expand our work on campus.
+We expect to conduct this evaluation at the end of 2024.
+Hamline Votes will also use these results and assessments in Spring 2025 to draft our AY2026 and AY2027 plan with modifications to improve on weaknesses and expand our work on campus.
 All measures will be used to evaluate our success, improve our future Hamline Votes Campaigns, and propel efforts toward creating an election day holiday.